seabadger-io/random-textblock/README.md

 console.log(randomText.getTextBlock());
 ```

-Optionally, you can pass an options object to `getTextBlock()` with any of the following:
+`getTextBlock()` options:
+**Control length of sentences and the text block:**
-* minWords: minimum number of words in each sentence
+* minWords: minimum number of words in each sentence.
+Default: 5
-* maxWords: maximum number of words in each sentence
+* maxWords: maximum number of words in each sentence.
+Default: 15
-* minSentences: minimum number of sentences in the text block
+* minSentences: minimum number of sentences in the text block.
+Default: 1
-* maxSentences: maximum number of sentences in the text block
+* maxSentences: maximum number of sentences in the text block.
+Default: 3

+**Control punctuation at the end and within the sentence:**
+* terminalPunctuation: string of characters to be randomly used as punctuation at the end of sentences.
+The more a character appears in the text, the higher the chance it will be used, for example to make dots dominant, use something like '........?!'.
+Default: '.'
+* punctuationMin: if sentence contains at least punctuationMin words, a comma might be added around the middle of the sentence.
+Default: 6, Minimum: 5
+* punctuationReq: if sentence contains at least punctuationReq words, a comma will be added around the middle of the sentence.
+Default: 9

 ```javascript
 const randomText = require('random-textblock');